restaumatic/purescript-specular/README.md

 ```

 `Ref` is not a `Functor`, because it's read-write.
 It's `Invariant`, that is, it can be mapped over using a bijection.

+This API will also likely change in the future, so that our interface resembles a [Ref](https://pursuit.purescript.org/packages/purescript-refs/5.0.0/docs/Effect.Ref#t:Ref)

 ### Building DOM content